 For all things pasta and burnt butter; I will send the occasional email to let you know when I have new recipes and any other news!

 Pasta - Obviously!
 I used dried linguine as that is what I had.
 Use anything you like, fresh or dried.
 My portion sizes are on the bigger end so use as much or as little as you like.
+If you like your pasta al dente then undercook it by a minute so it can finish cooking in the sauce.

 Vegetables - The great thing about recipes like this is you can use whatever you have in the fridge.
 I love broccoli in creamy sauces as it soaks up the sauce so well!
 You could use cauliflower, peas, beans or spinach leaves - anything will work.